bilals12/interviewpractice/sampleqs.md

 1. what's the difference between a vulnerability scan and a penetration test?

+- vulnerability scan: identifies known vulns, provides reports, automated and broad

+- penetration test: simulation of cyber attack, identifies and exploits vulns, manual/targeted

 2. what's the difference between symmetric and asymmetric encryption?

+- symmetric: same key for encryption/decryption, fast, efficient for large volumes

+- asymmetric: secure communication (public + private keys), computationally complex

 3. what's a security group in a cloud env?

+- virtual firewall that controls inbound/outbound traffic for cloud resources (like VMs)

+- defines set of rules that specify allowed and denied traffic

 4. how do you ensure data is securely deleted?

+- cryptographic wiping: encrypt data before deletion

+- physical destruction of storage

+- tools that overwrite data multiple times with patterns/random data

 5. what are the basic principles of a secure password policy?

+- minimum length, mix of upper, lowercase and alphanumeric/special chars, regular changes, no recycling, MFA

 ## medium

 1. how do you stay updated with the latest vulnerabilities and patches?

+- automated vendor advisory program (SLACKER)

 2. explain XSS and how to prevent it.

+- injection of malicious scripts into pages viewed by users

+- validate/sanitize user inputs (escape special characters), CSP headers (restrict sources of executable scripts)

+- use frameworks that automatically XSS by design

 3. describe SQLi and how to mitigate it.

+- interfere with queries an app makes to the db to get access to the db

+- use prepared statements (parametrized queries: ensure input is treated as data, not code), object-relational mapping libraries (abstract db interactions), validate/sanitize inputs, update/patch

+- limit permissions (necessary access rights)

 4. how would you conduct a vulnerability assessment?

+- define scope: which systems and networks?

+- automated scanning tools

+- identify + prioritize vulns based on severity/impact

+- remediate by applying patches, configuring settings, security controls

+- document

 5. what is the significance of using HTTPS over HTTP?

+- HTTPS uses TLS/SSL for secure communication

 ## hard

 1. discuss the process of handling a data breach.

+- identify and contain breach

+- identify compromised data/individuals

+- notify stakeholders/regulatory bodies (as required by law)

+- investigate breach's cause

+- secure (patching)

 2. how do you perform a threat model for a new software application?

+- identify all components, data flows, entry points

+- define potential threats using frameworks (STRIDE, MITRE)

+- assess risks based on likelihood/impact

+- devise mitigation strategies for highest priority risks

+- document

 3. descibe how to secure a database from injection attacks.

 4. explain how to implement E2E encryption in a messaging app.

+- use asymmetric encryption (each user has public/private key pair)

+- message encrypted with recipient's public key and can only be decrypted by private key

+- use signal

 # scripting/automation